ngimb64/Reactive-File-Transfer/README.md

 -- utils.py --
 > banner_display &nbsp;-&nbsp; Renders and displays the programs pyfiglet banner.

+> base64_parse &nbsp;-&nbsp; Ensure the received chunk of data has base64 "=" padding removed, to be recalculated to prevent decoding errors.

 > cha_init &nbsp;-&nbsp; Initializes the ChaCh20 algorithm object.

 > error_query &nbsp;-&nbsp; Looks up the errno message to get description.